corrode/corrode.github.io/content/pro/_index.md

 [
   {
     "q": "Is This For Me?",
     "a": "To get the most value out of our sessions, I recommend having solid programming fundamentals in at least one language.
-That said, if you're earlier in your journey, that's fine too!
+That said, if you're earlier in your learning, that's fine too!
 Fundamentals can be taught, and we'll figure out the right pace together on the intro call.
 What matters most is that you're motivated and willing to put in the work between sessions."
   },
   {
     "q": "What happens on the intro call?",